 - To investigate whether a deeper understanding of this history can help us inform professional development and classroom practice today.

-Note that the researchers on this project are not attempting to find the ‘best’ teaching method, nor to compare different approaches to the teaching of reading.
+Note that the researchers on this project were not attempting to find the ‘best’ teaching method, nor to compare different approaches to the teaching of reading.
 This project aims to put the current debates into historical context and encourage others to think about current controversies from a historical perspective.

 Teaching Reading in Australia Website – A Rich Resource